leptonai/leptonai/README.md

 print(c.run(inputs="I enjoy walking with my cute dog"))
 ```

+Fully managed Llama2 models and CodeLlama models can be found in the [playground](https://dashboard.lepton.ai/playground).

-Due to the high level of customizations, not all HuggingFace models are supported.
-You can find out more details in the [documentation](https://www.lepton.ai/docs/advanced/prebuilt_photons#hugging-face-photons).
+Many standard HuggingFace pipelines are supported - find out more details in the [documentation](https://www.lepton.ai/docs/advanced/prebuilt_photons#hugging-face-photons).
+Not all HuggingFace models are supported though, as many of them contain custom code and are not standard pipelines.
 If you find a popular model you would like to support, please [open an issue or a PR](https://github.com/leptonai/leptonai-sdk/issues/new).

 ## Checking out more examples